-Qentinel provides Comptel with much-needed DevOps expertise
+Qentinel provides Comptel with much-needed DevOps metods

 Comptel is a software provider that develops a range of background applications for teleoperators.
 These supporting applications are used for purposes such as producing data for the telecommunications network which, when enriched, can be used for making informed business decisions.

 “Our products help teleoperators perform functions such as finding the right target groups for their campaigns or perhaps creating completely new products that customers want to purchase,” says Comptel VP, Research and Development Nina Laaksonen.

 In 2015, the company received funding from the Finnish state innovation funding agency Tekes for a research project that would revamp its software technology.
 The goal was to find and create for a cloud environment, suitable methods for product development, testing and delivery to customers.
 In practice, Comptel wanted to create the kind of metods and DevOps-based environment and software development pipeline that would unite all of the firm’s products.

 “The Tekes funding also offered us the opportunity to include external experts.
 We [chose to] bring Qentinel on board to collaborate on developing a functional DevOps system in a cloud environment,” Laaksonen adds.